 New regulations for poultry inspection from the USDA’s Food Safety and Inspection Service (FSIS) may end its long, acrimonious struggle to modernize the existing status quo.

 The Food Safety and Inspection Service (FSIS) recently proposed a rule that, if adopted, will require both processing establishments and retail facilities that grind raw beef products to maintain records in a newly prescribed format.
-That format will delineate source materials and the identity of suppliers as well as any carryover from one production lot to the next.
-Our FDA Practice discussed the details and implications of the rule, which was proposed in July, in a Food Industry LawFlash.

 In February, the Occupational Safety and Health Administration issued a new rule that contains important guidance regarding several aspects of the Food Safety Modernization Act’s (FSMA’s) whistleblower provision.
-The details and implications of this guidance are discussed in a LawFlash from our Labor and Employment Practice.

 Throughout 2013, the FDA issued several Warning Letters to manufacturers of medical foods, suggesting that the FDA’s final guidance may narrow its interpretation of the definition of “medical foods.”
 The details and implications of these Warning Letters are discussed in a Food Industry LawFlash from our FDA Practice.

 In January, the FDA issued guidance on substances added to foods, including beverages and dietary supplements.
-The details and implications of this guidance are discussed in a recent Food Industry LawFlash from our FDA practice.